mzahana/indoor-nav-at-risclab/off-board_control_via_udp_wifi_connection.md

 save
 reboot
 ```
-Finally, attach the Wifly device to an XBee explorer requlated board, similar to [this](https://www.sparkfun.com/products/11373)
+Finally, attach the Wifly device to an XBee explorer requlated board, similar to [this](https://www.sparkfun.com/products/11373),and connect it to *TELEM2*.

 Now you are ready to communicate with the *Pixhawk* via WiFi!